-More information about these features can be found on our Green Features website by clicking here.
+More information about these features can be found on our Green Features kiosk in the 41 Cooper Square lobby and website by clicking here.

 Although the features listed are important individual components of 41 Cooper Square’s green design, it is the advanced Building Management System (BMS) that allows these various components to work together cohesively, boosting the building’s overall efficiency.
 The BMS is a central control system that automatically monitors and manages every aspect of the building’s operation, from air-conditioning to lighting.
 The BMS utilizes a large array of sensors, such as thermistors and occupancy sensors, to identify heating, cooling, lighting, and ventilation needs throughout the building.
 The BMS subsequently utilizes complex algorithms to analyze this data and determine an efficient method by which to meet the demand.
 For example, the BMS incorporates an Enthalpy Switchover System that enables the building to recognize when atmospheric conditions allow for heating or cooling needs to be met through natural ventilation.
 The control commands from these algorithms are relayed to actuators, such as servo valves and Variable Frequency Drives, which modulate the operation and power consumption of building equipment.
 In this manner, the individual building sub-components, from 500-ton centrifugal water chillers to individual window panels, are controlled from a central system that is able to simultaneously assess and address all occupational demands.